-Robert Siodmak (and Mervyn LeRoy) directed The Great Sinner, based on Fyodor Dostoyevsky 1866 short novel “The Gambler,” starring Gregory Peck and Ava Gardner in the first of their three teamings together.
+Robert Siodmak (and Mervyn LeRoy) directed The Great Sinner, a philosophical drama based on Fyodor Dostoyevsky 1866 short novel “The Gambler,” starring Gregory Peck and Ava Gardner in the first of their three teamings together.

 During the 1860s in Wiesbaden, Pauline Ostrovsky, a reformed addict, receives a manuscript from the dying writer Fedya, in which he looks back at their first meeting: While traveling from Moscow to Paris, Fedya meets Pauline and falls for her.